-Math and science diploma exams are machine scored.
+The multiple-choice and numerical-response questions on math diploma exams are machine scored.
+Written-response items are scored by math teachers during the scheduled marking sessions.
 Rescores are hand scored by staff in the Provincial Assessment Sector of Alberta Education.